packetjanitor/JNPRFastFabricDeployment/BuildTheAutomationMachine/README.txt

-Standard Install.
+Standard Ubuntu 16.04 Install.
 Install OpenSSH server.
 Everything else can be default.

 We are using ansible.
 Ansible uses python.
 We need to install python.